 - Nominees for ACS Fellows must be current members (including retired and emeritus members) of the American Chemical Society in good standing with either a standard or premium membership package.

-- Current members of the ACS Fellows Selection Committee, ACS Fellows Oversight Committee, ACS Board of Directors, and current ACS staff are not eligible to be nominees.
+- Current members of the ACS Fellows Selection Committee, ACS Fellows Oversight Committee, and the ACS Board of Directors, as well as current ACS staff, are not eligible to be nominees.

 - Former members or deceased members will not be considered as nominees for ACS Fellows.
 However, if a member dies after his/her name is submitted as a nominee and if that candidate is selected, he/she will be granted the ACS Fellow designation posthumously.

 - Nominees, in past and present circumstances, are expected to employ and require good safety protocols and practices in their laboratories and/or work environments; uphold the highest ethical standards in their laboratories and/or work environments; and otherwise engage in conduct that is consistent with both the objects of the American Chemical Society in Article I Section II of its Constitution and the Chemical Professional's Code of Conduct.
 Nominators must address this in the online nomination form.

 - Nomination for other awards, including national, regional, or local ACS awards, does not disqualify a member from being nominated for ACS Fellow.